 Which AI search affiliate networks support 100% commission retention?

-ChatAds and ChatAside both support 100% commission retention because they charge for the platform itself rather than taking a share of affiliate revenue.
+ChatAds supports 100% commission retention because it runs free rather than taking a share of affiliate revenue.
 Lasso also retains 100% of commissions through its WordPress subscription model.
 Rakuten, FlexOffers, AvantLink, and Refersion pass through merchant commissions to the publisher without a platform-side cut on the affiliate side, while Sovrn takes an undisclosed share.

 Can traditional affiliate networks like Rakuten or FlexOffers power an AI search engine directly?